hazelcast/hazelcast-cpp-client/README.md

             setTagKey("aws-test-tag").setTagValue("aws-tag-value-1").setSecurityGroupName("MySecureGroup").setRegion("us-east-1");
 ```

-You need to enable the discovery by calling setEnabled(true).
-You can set your access key and secret in the config as shown in this example.
+You need to enable the discovery by calling the `setEnabled(true)`.
+You can set your access key and secret in the configuration as shown in this example.
 You can filter the instances by setting which tags they have or by the security group setting.
-You can set the region for which the instances will be retrieved from, the default is to use us-east-1.
+You can set the region for which the instances will be retrieved from, the default region is `us-east-1`.

 The C++ client works the same way as the Java client.
-For details, see [AWSClient] (https://github.com/hazelcast/hazelcast-aws/blob/master/README.md) and [Hazelcast AWS Plugin] (https://github.com/hazelcast/hazelcast-aws/blob/master/README.md).
+For details, see [AWSClient Configuration] (https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#awsclient-configuration) and [Hazelcast AWS Plugin] (https://github.com/hazelcast/hazelcast-aws/blob/master/README.md).

 # 6. Securing Client Connection